Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 - Explain how you think subjects’ behavior playing the customized demo might be different from the behavior playing the oTree demo and why.

+  1. Time to make decisions: Since more variables and rules are added to the game, it may take subjects more time for decision-making.

+  2. Give less money: Since the total endowment is raised and interest rates are added, subjects may be more likely to keep the money than give it to the opponent.

+  3. Develop new strategies: The role exchange rule may make subjects develop new strategies.
+For Player A in the first round, it can choose to send back some money that ensures the role exchange.
+While For Player B, it can also choose to avoid role exchange.
+This can make the setting more complex and make trust-building harder.

 ### Spotlight
 - Behavioral experimental research